 'high risk' health condition that means they are advised to strongly adhere to social distancing guidelines and reduce contact with others outside of their household.
 To support the Government guidance for people aged 70 and over to self-isolate and maintain social distancing it is appropriate that our day centres for older adults remain closed and we avoid bringing groups of six or more people together in a closed environment.
 Similarly we need to cease the attendance for those aged over 70 attending out learning disability day services so that we can follow Government guidance and protect those individuals, other service users and staff from increased risk.
 From 4 July onwards it is considered appropriate to maintain this position as individuals are advised to limit contact with other people and social distancing measures need to be maintained.
-All individuals have been assessed in relation to Alternative Options Considered (if ongoing alternative support to enable them to appropriate) and manage without their day centre service. reasons for rejection of Monitoring of the wellbeing of individuals will also other options be undertaken during the closure period.
+Alternative Options Considered (if appropriate) and reasons for rejection of other options All individuals have been assessed in relation to ongoing alternative support to enable them to manage without their day centre service.
+Monitoring of the wellbeing of individuals will also be undertaken during the closure period.
 Additional support is being offered to Carers where appropriate.
 From 4 July onwards consideration is being given to linking in with local community activity created by the Community Response Hub, technology solutions and outdoor activities as alternative forms of provision for individuals where this is appropriate.
-Has a risk assessment Individual risk assessments have been undertaken been conducted- if so in relation to this decision and concerns relating to what are the potential long term planning, carer support, carer adverse impacts breakdown, provision of emergency respite if identified and how will appropriate and alternative arrangements are these be mitigated being considered.
+Has a risk assessment been conducted- if so what are the potential adverse impacts identified and how will these be mitigated Individual risk assessments have been undertaken in relation to this decision and concerns relating to long term planning, carer support, carer breakdown, provision of emergency respite if appropriate and alternative arrangements are being considered.